Aristotle was a very famous philosopher and scientist that was born in 384 B.C. and died in 322 B.C.

 Aristotle is given credit for doing this because he helped to bring science to life for people even today.

-Aristotle also loved biology and he was one of the first people to try to classify animals in different groups.
+Aristotle also loved biology and he was one of the first people to try to classify animals into different groups.

-Aristotle would draw animals and figure out what organs and what traits made them function.
+Aristotle would draw animals and figure out what organs and traits made them function.